meta-company/makex/documents/source/variants.md

 If it is still not found after this search, an error is raised.

-All the current variants of Makex file all the way to the Makex file of the root task are in a variable VARIANTS.
+All the current variants of Makex file all the way to the Makex file of the root Task are in a variable VARIANTS.

-Variants can be specified on the command line or tasks.
+Variants can be specified on the command line or Tasks.

 ```shell